jacobcode01/AutoIQ/README.md

 #### 2. Send an HTTP Request
 - Uses the `requests` library to retrieve each page's HTML content.
 - Adds a User-Agent header to simulate a real browser and reduce blocking risk.
-- Applies a random timeout (4-8 seconds) between requests to avoid overloading the server.
+- Applies a random delay of (4-8 seconds) between requests to avoid overloading the server.

 #### 3. Parse the HTML Content
 - Converts the response into a BeautifulSoup object using the `lxml` parser for fast, reliable parsing.